NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/users/troubleshooting.md

 Possible causes:

 - USB cable is **power-only** (try a known good data cable).
+- USB-C is flipped the wrong way.
+Unplug it and replug it rotated 180 degrees. _We don't know why this happens, but we're working on a fix._
 - Board not powered, physically damaged, or MicroSD card not inserted properly.

 Checklist: